A realtime debugging and testing plugin for Palantir's Python Language Server.

 Run nox at least once to create the project’s environment.

-Write doctests and pytest cases** as you write your code; any failing/throwing tests will be marked.
+Write doctests** as you write your code; any failing/throwing tests will be marked.

 To disable per project, create a file called disable-pyls-livepy in the project’s root folder.